• United Kingdom

 International Fees

 PayPal international fees vary by payment method.
-When sending funds directly to another PayPal user, PayPal charges 5% of the transaction, with a minimum fee of $0.99 and a maximum fee of $4.99.
+When sending funds directly to another PayPal user, PayPal charges 5% of the transaction.

 The fee will differ if the international money transfer is funded through a credit card, debit card, or PayPal Credit.
 It will include a funding fee of 2.9% plus a fixed fee (based on the currency used) applied.